waltercostamb/SSS-test/README.md

   provided in a subfolder of the share folder of ViennaRNA) export PATH=$PATH:/path-to/RNAsnp/bin:/path-to/ViennaRNA/bin:/path-to/ViennaRNA/share/ViennaRNA/bin:/path-to/muscle/bin

-  Usage:	perl SSS.pl --help
+  Help page for usage:	perl SSS.sh

       	                perl local.pl --help

-Notice that once you run the SSS-test for the first time for any multiple alignment, intermediate files will be created.
-Therefore the next time you run the test again, the calculation time will be considerably faster.
+Notice that once you run the SSS-test for the first time for any multi-FASTA file, intermediate files will be created.
+Therefore, the next time you run the test again for the same file, the calculation of the sss-scores will be considerably faster.

-The SSS-test processes a multi-FASTA file of non-coding RNAs, either previously aligned or not, and returns for each species selection scores in relation to their structure.

-The local-block pipeline also processes a multi-FASTA file of non-coding RNAs, either previously aligned or not, and returns a folder containing local structure blocks.

 Input multi-FASTA files have to be in the appropriate format and in a separate folder for both pipelines.
 The name of the file must correspond to the ID of the group followed by e file extension.
  - Examples: identity.fasta, identity.fa, identity.alg

  The header of the fasta sequences must have the header indicator '>' followed immediatly by the ID of the group (the same name of the file without extension), followed by a tab, followed by a pipe sign, followed by a second tab, followed by the species name or sequence ID.
 Minus sings are prohibitted, while underscores are allowed.
  - Example of a valid FASTA header for file identity.fasta: >identity	|	species

+Output of the local.pl is a folder with local structural blocks, that can be submitted to the SSS.sh on not aligned mode (fasta)

 Output header of SSS.pl:
 sequence_ID	nr_changes	sp_dist	sp_length	alg_length	score_indels	score_changes	sp_score	family_divergence